MangelMaxime/Nacara/docs/content/plugins/assets/nuglify.md

 them, once.

 There is a `Nuglify.minifyCss` too.
 Use it *or* [`LightningCss`](lightningcss.md), never both.
-Lightning CSS is the better choice if your CSS is modern, because it compiles as well as minifies.
+Lightning CSS compiles as well as minifies, so prefer it for modern CSS.

 ## Is it safe?